lquincoso/MET-Museum-ML/backend/artwork_recommendation/README.md

 ## How to run he unit test.
-In the root directory (MET-MUSEUM-ML), type:
-- pytest
-Give up to 20 minutes for all tests to run.
+In the root directory (MET-MUSEUM-ML), type: "pytest" Give up to 1 hour for all tests to run.